Stories from Storyworth

 Remento storytellers or their family members can choose questions from their prompt library, write their own questions, or use photos to inspire stories.

 Each week, storytellers receive a prompt via either email, SMS text message, or both.
-They can then share their stories over video with any internet-connected device.
+They can then share their stories over video with any internet-connected device or by voice only on a landline.
 Their spoken story is then converted to a written story and added to their account.

-Remento offers AI tools to alter the length, content, tone, and point of view of the story after it’s added to the storyteller’s book.
+Remento offers AI tools to alter the story's length, content, tone, and point of view.
 One photo can be added to the top of each story, and while you can’t intersperse photos within your story, you can add a group of pictures at the end of each chapter.

 Who is Remento good for?